PsCustomObject/terraforming-my-career/docs/reading-notes/chapter-01-intro.md

 nav_order: 1
 ---

-# 📖 Terraform Up & Running – Notes & Reflections

-> ✍️ Author: Yevgeniy Brikman
-> 🧠 Personal notes by PsCustomObject
-> 📘 Edition: Third Edition

----

-## 🧱 Chapter 1 – Why Terraform and DevOps
+# 🧱 Chapter 1 – Why Terraform and DevOps

 **DevOps** enables faster, more reliable application delivery by promoting automation, repeatability, and collaboration.
 The classic *“it worked on my machine”* problem is mitigated by making both code and infrastructure reproducible.